unnikrishnangg/unnikrishnangg.github.io/_posts/2019-02-15-using-profiles-in-boto3.md

 layout: post
 guid: 'https://devopslife.io/?p=91'
 permalink: /using-profiles-in-boto3/
+description: "using aws profiles in boto3. this is useful if you have defined multiple aws profiles in your shell "
 categories:
     - AWS
+    - python
 tags:
     - 'aws boto3'
     - 'how to switch profile in boto3'